Bushido: Showa (1926–1945)

 The practice of beheading captured soldiers and prisoners originates from samurai culture in the 14th century or earlier.
 Japanese propaganda claimed prisoners of war captured during the Second World War denied mistreatment, and declared they were treated well by virtue of bushido generosity.
 Broadcast interviews with prisoners were described as not propaganda and voluntarily given based on such sympathy for the enemy that only bushido could inspire.

-During the Second World War, many Japanese infantry were trapped on Guam, surrounded by Allied forces and low on supplies.
+During the Second World War, many Japanese infantrymen were trapped on Guam, surrounded by Allied forces and low on supplies.
 Despite being outnumbered and in horrific conditions, many soldiers refused to surrender.
 Nitobe Inazō wrote, "They continued to honor the Bushido code, believing that to rush into the thick of battle and to be slain in it, is easy enough ... but, it is true courage to live when it is right to live, and to die only when it is right to die".